xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ![After trigger email](/images/remer-xcode-server/after-trigger-email.png)

-> Something cool is that email will be sent to all commiters that may introduced some issue and additionally specify others receivers.
+> Something cool is that email will be sent to all commiters that may introduced some issue and you can specify additionally receivers.

 Now our bot is able to detect issues while we are working on the project, we'd like to receive an email notification just when something went wrong.